 The Secret Letters of the Monk who sold his Ferrari by Robin Sharma

-When I received this book I was not sure if I would read it.
-Then for no reason I started reading and before I knew I had finished reading it.
-The reason is not what it tries to teach but the fact that the protagonist of this story travels around the world and goes to all those placed that I wish to go to.
+When I received this book The Secret Letters of the Monk who sold his Ferrari, I was not sure if I would read it.
+Then for no reason, I started reading.
+And before I knew I had finished reading it.
+The reason is not what it tries to teach.
+But the fact that the protagonist of this story travels around the world and goes to all those places that I wish to go to.
 He starts his journey from America and goes to Argentina, Istanbul, Paris, Mexico, Japan, Barcelona, China, Canada and yes finally Agra in India.
-The journey is supposed to be internal that transforms the mental make up of the traveler but it is a journey that is taken on the physical plane of existence.
+The journey is supposed to be internal that transforms the mental makeup of the traveler.
+But it is a journey that is taken on the physical plane of existence.

-Blessed are those who can be so open and intimate with their family and friends that they will allow them to help with basics in life, most of us interact with people around us behind many veils.
-Self-help books are one-way communication from someone who does not know us and is just sharing some stories that look something like my own story.
-A story that has transformed someone’s life, a story that involves only changing my behavior or my attitude, that I know I need to change but somehow did not do anything about it.
-When I read these stories, I am for the moment inspired to try it out and if I let that moment pass, may be read another self-help book.
+Blessed are those who can be so open and intimate with their family and friends that they will allow them to help with basics in life.
+Most of us interact with people around us behind many veils.
+Self-help books are one-way communication from someone who does not know us.
+And is just sharing some stories that look something like my own story.
+A story that has transformed someone’s life.
+A story that involves only changing my behavior or my attitude, that I know I need to change.
+But somehow did not do anything about it.
+When I read these stories, I am for the moment inspired to try it out.
+And if I let that moment pass, maybe read another self-help book.

-Read it if you think you are stuck in a life that you are not enjoying, that you do not find fulfilling like any other self help book.
-Read it if you want a peep into come lesser-known cultures around the world.http://www.anureviews.com/the-secret-letters-of-the-monk-who-sold-his-ferrari-by-robin-sharma/https://i2.wp.com/www.anureviews.com/wp-content/uploads/2012/02/Robin-Sharma-Sceret-Letters.jpg?fit=389%2C600https://i2.wp.com/www.anureviews.com/wp-content/uploads/2012/02/Robin-Sharma-Sceret-Letters-150x150.jpgBook ReviewsSelf HelpKindle BooksWhen I received this book I was not sure if I would read it.
-Then for no reason I started reading and before I knew I had finished reading it.
-The reason is not what it tries to teach but the fact that the protagonist of this story travels...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+https://www.anureviews.com/the-secret-letters-of-the-monk-who-sold-his-ferrari-by-robin-sharma/https://www.anureviews.com/wp-content/uploads/2012/02/Robin-Sharma-Sceret-Letters.jpghttps://www.anureviews.com/wp-content/uploads/2012/02/Robin-Sharma-Sceret-Letters-150x150.jpgBook ReviewsSelf HelpKindle BooksWhen I received this book The Secret Letters of the Monk who sold his Ferrari, I was not sure if I would read it.
+Then for no reason, I started reading.
+And before I knew I had finished reading it.
+The reason is not what it tries to teach....Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews